Online libel lawyers

 Online defamation lawyers – Common Law

-At common law the primary disseminator, the main publisher is strictly liable whether or not it had knowledge of the defamatory content.
+At common law the primary disseminator, the leading publisher is strictly liable whether or not it knew the defamatory content.
 The subordinate or secondary disseminator could take advantage of the common law defence of innocent distribution.